Expert Michigan Armed Robbery Defense

 What is Armed Robbery?

-Finally, if appropriate, that the defendant inflicted a serious injury or aggravated assault to another person while committing the larceny.
+Lastly, if applicable, it must be proven that the suspect inflicted a serious injury or aggravated assault to another person while committing the larceny.

 Some Considerations with Armed Robbery

-Additionally, a dangerous weapon is any object capable of causing serious injury or death—and is used as a weapon.
-Whether or not an object is a dangerous weapon under the circumstances is a question for the jury.
-This depends on the characteristics of the object and how it is used.
-Finally, a completed larceny is unnecessary to uphold a conviction of robbery or armed robbery.
-Merely attempting the crime is enough.
+Furthermore, a dangerous weapon is any object with the capability of causing serious injury or death—and is used as a weapon.
+The jury decides whether an object is a dangerous weapon under the circumstances, depending on the characteristics of the object and how it was used in this particular case.
+Finally, the larceny does not need to be completed in order to uphold a conviction of robbery or armed robbery.
+Simply attempting larceny is a crime in itself.